 Additionally, as a part of an end-to-end privacy management platform, it automatically provides a Privacy 360° view of a single individual.

-It is providing information not only about consent history, active processing, and communication preferences but also about other data processing based on another lawful basis.
+It provides information not only about consent history, active processing, and communication preferences but also about other data processing based on another lawful basis.

 Additionally, the Data Privacy Manager connects all data processing, including consent-based, with the records of processing activities.

-Having privacy-friendly (and GDPR compliant) consent management should be one of your top priorities when introducing privacy programs.
+Having privacy-friendly consent management should be one of your top priorities when introducing privacy programs.

-The judicial practice has shown that the absence of a simple and effective consent withdrawal mechanism would not be tolerated.
+The judicial practice has shown that the absence of a simple and effective consent withdrawal mechanism will not be tolerated.

 A privacy portal provides individuals with a simple and effective mechanism for opt-ins and opt-outs.